 - Children’s Hope Scale: Assesses goal-directed thinking in which the student has the perceived capacity to find routes to goals (pathways thinking), and the motivation to use those routes (agency thinking).

 - Depression: The scale is a multipurpose instrument for screening and assessing the severity of depression symptoms.
 The scale also includes an item that assesses thoughts of self-harm.

-- Resiliency: This scale assesses the degree to which individuals possessed both the intrapersonal and interpersonal resources needed to overcome adversity.
+- Resiliency: This scale assesses the degree to which individuals possess both the intrapersonal and interpersonal resources needed to overcome adversity.

 - Personal Standards: This scale assesses the expectations that a student has about their personal abilities.

-- Self-Criticism: This scale assesses difficulties accepting mistakes and overly focusing on one’s perceived faults.
+- Self-Criticism: This scale assesses difficulties in accepting mistakes and overly focusing on one’s perceived faults.